As the world transitions towards renewable energy sources, solar thermal panels are one of the top options for heating homes.

 At GreenMatch, we have an extensive network of qualified solar panel installers across the UK.
 We can send you up to 3 free quotes from installers in your area.
 This way, you don’t have to waste hours of your time researching installers one by one and can easily select the best deal.

 Click the button below to get your free quotes now and have your solar panels installed in no time.

 You probably know that solar energy can be turned into electricity by using solar panels, but there’s another popular application to the sun’s power.
 Solar thermal technologies, in fact, turn sunlight into heat instead of power and were actually the first solar energy products to be commercialised in the UK.

 Just like solar PV, solar thermal panels help you reduce your carbon footprint and save on your monthly bills by covering your heating needs using a completely free, renewable energy source.

 While solar PV panels are much more popular and you’ve probably heard about all of their benefits, you should know that solar thermal panels also come with great advantages:

-If you think your house is suitable for solar thermal panels and you’re curious about how much it would cost you, you can request quotes by filling out the contact form at the top of this page.
-You will receive up to 4 personalized, non-binding quotes from our trusted suppliers, completely free of charge.
+If you think your house is suitable for solar thermal panels and you’re curious about how much it would cost you, you can request quotes by clicking the button below and filling in our short contact form.
+You will receive up to 3 personalised, non-binding quotes from our trusted suppliers, completely free of charge.
 This will spare you the long, tiring process of researching models, suppliers and installers.